-- j.
-Close all of the baskets. - k.
-If the Ultrastar Data60 is being installed in a rack and will subsequently be transported inside that rack, it is important to use the included cable tie to wrap the CMA bundle to ensure it does not get damaged during transport.
-If the Ultrastar Data60 is instead being installed where it will be operated, skip this step.
-Remember to remove the cable ties after the enclosure has reached its final operational location. - I. Reconnect the arm at the elbow to the connectors on the rail. - Step 14: Make sure the CMA(s) is in operational position by folding the arm(s) in toward the enclosure and attaching the elbow end(s) to the connector(s) attached to the rail.
-Verify that all of the cabling is in functional order and does not bind or catch. - Step 15: Test for binding in the extension of the arm by gently pulling the enclosure out of the rack, ensuring the cables extend properly and that the system doesn't bind at all.
-If it does, examine the point at which the binding occurred and adjust the seating of cables in the baskets, check the connections to the rails, and examine the joints of the arm to ensure that they are all functioning properly. - Step 16: Secure the chassis top cover to the rack using the captive M5 thumb-screws as shown in the following image.
+- g.
+Close all of the baskets. - h.
+If the Ultrastar Data102 is being installed in a rack and will subsequently be transported inside that rack, it is important to use the included cable tie to wrap the CMA bundle to ensure it does not get damaged during transport.
+If the Ultrastar Data102 is instead being installed where it will operated, skip this step.
+Remember to remove the cable ties after the enclosure has reached its final operational location. - i.
+Reconnect the arm to the rail by the connector at the elbow. - Step 16: Make sure the CMA(s) is in operational position by folding the arm(s) in toward the enclosure and attaching the elbow end(s) to the connector(s) attached to the rail.
+Verify that all of the cabling is in functional order and does not bind or catch.

+- Step 17: Test for binding in the extension of the arm by gently pulling the enclosure out of the rack, ensuring the cables extend properly and that the system doesn't bind at all.
+If it does, examine the point at which the binding occurred and adjust the seating of cables in the baskets, check the connections to the rails, and examine the joints of the arm to ensure that they are all functioning properly. - Step 18: Secure the chassis top cover to the rack using the captive M5 thumb-screws as shown in the following image.
 Use a T15 Torx screwdriver, and tighten the screws to 3.38-3.61 Nm / 30-32 inlbf.